 Chelan Falls is a tiny town located in the state of Washington.
 With a population of 340 people and just one neighborhood, Chelan Falls is the 309th largest community in Washington.
-Chelan Falls has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Chelan Falls was built prior to World War II, making it one of the older and more historic towns in the country.

 Chelan Falls home prices are not only among the most expensive in Washington, but Chelan Falls real estate also consistently ranks among the most expensive in America.

-Chelan Falls is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Chelan Falls is generally considered to be a blue-collar town.
+100.00% of the Chelan Falls workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Chelan Falls is a town of construction workers and builders, farmers, fishers, or foresters, and transportation and shipping workers.
 There are especially a lot of people living in Chelan Falls who work in farm management occupations (35.37%), office and administrative support (0.00%), and sales jobs (0.00%).

-Chelan Falls is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Chelan Falls doesn't have a public transportation system that people use for their commute.

 The per capita income in Chelan Falls in 2022 was $23,640, which is low income relative to Washington and the nation.
 This equates to an annual income of $94,560 for a family of four.